HanamDavid/AFDA/README.md

 Compared to other studied projects, the results were strong given the limited dataset, showcasing the power of convolutional layers and MFCC in disease discrimination.
 The performance was similar to projects 1 and 4, but there is room for improvement to build even more robust models.

 ## Explore and Collaborate
-For more details, code, and resources, check out the full project here or read The Paper found in this repository in spanish or in english:
+For more details, the full code, and resources, check out the full project here or read The Paper found in this repository in spanish or in english:
 [Download the project code](https://drive.google.com/drive/folders/1E8C5mfUhUIn2kf5w-dWC5QCEYz7wVLqw?usp=drive_link)

 ---